 Good mental heath habits can be literal lifesavers.

-To mark World Mental Health Day on October 10th, we’ve brought together a set of 5 good mental health habits we can use to help us manage the stresses and anxieties that can threaten us with overwhelm.
+And when you build them into your everyday life, they can quickly make a difference!
+We’ve brought together a set of 5 good mental health habits you can use to help you manage the stresses and anxieties that can threaten you with overwhelm.

 The causes of mental health problems, and people’s varying experience of them, mean that there is no one-size-fits all solution to men’s mental health issues.
 But there are positive mental health habits we can all use to support mental wellness – steps that are proven to elevate mood and relieve the tensions that can build up over time.

 Even if you start slowly and take just one these good habits into consideration every day, you will be making progress towards a happier and healthier you!